kaidadnd/Edgenuity-Hack/README.md

 # 🚀 1# Edgenuity Hack

-**Revolt is #1 script for Edgenuity.
+**Revolt is #1 script for Edgenuity including Auto Answer.
 Also known as Edgenuity bot, Edgenuity is a common site used for middle school, high school and college classes.**

 [Join Here to use the script](https://discord.gg/JqVMfUHzEF)